xpertdreamer/emtor/docs/README.md

 [back](#opcodes)

 ### ADD command
 Doesn`t have any arguments.
 Simply performs the addition of two registers (a + b).
 The result is stored in register c (0x02).
+Cause the calculation of OF, SF, CF.
 [back](#opcodes)

 ### SUB command
 Similar to ADD.
-Produces c = b - a operation [back](#opcodes)
+Produces c = b - a operation.
+Cause the calculation of OF, SF, CF.
+[back](#opcodes)

 ### MOV command